Quick Start Guide

 Summary

-Through the above process, you have completed the export of a component from a 'producer' for use by a 'consumer' based on Module Federation.
+Through the above process, you have completed the export of a component from a 'provider' for use by a 'consumer' based on Module Federation.
 Along the way, you have preliminarily used and understood the configurations of remotes, exposes, and shared in the Module Federation plugin.

 If you wish to learn how to directly export and consume remote modules on Webpack and Rspack build tools, you can refer to: Rspack Plugin, Webpack Plugin